Moving Checklist & Tips

 After sleep comes food.
 Pull out the coffee maker, the toaster and maybe a frying pan for scrambled eggs so you can have breakfast in the AM.

-Listing your home alone is stressful, I make it my personal goal to deliver the highest level of customer care with the least amount of stress for you.
+Listing your home alone is stressful, The Green Advantage Team and I make it our personal goal to deliver the highest level of customer care with the least amount of stress for you.

-To find out what your home is worth call Rob Green for a free market evaluation.
+To find out what your home is worth contact us today for a free market evaluation.